 Transportation for the best day trips from Seoul

 Here are some tips and hints of how to get from Seoul to your particular destination as well as how to get around once you arrive.
+For an in-depth look on safety transportation and more, you can read my in depth article on Safety in South Korea.

 This is my personal preferred way of traveling as the trains are fast, clean, safe, efficient and are the most convenient.
 I love that you hop on and hop off at your destination.
 There are toilets and vending machines on all trains, but many people bring their own snacks on board.
 The first trains usually leave the station at 5am and the last trains leave at 10pm.
 So even if you’re visiting all the way down south to places like Busan, you can arrive at just after 8 or 9am and have a full 14 hours in the city before heading home.